Fresno Family Law Attorneys

 • Documentation of health insurance premium payment

-• Proof of timeshare or visitation with child
+• Proof of timeshare or visitation with the child

-• Mortgage payments and property tax bill if applicable
+• Mortgage payments and property tax bills if applicable

 • Any loan applications from the last two years